 Naturally, I became familiar with players on the other teams as well.
 Although many of those opponents’ names have vanished from my memory, there is one player I will never forget: Rick Barry of the Golden State Warriors.
 He is one of the game’s greatest all-time stars, an eight-season NBA All-Star and a Hall-of-Famer.
 But to be honest, and intending no disrespect to his all-around achievement, what stands out most in my mind about Rick Barry is that he shot his free throws underhand.

-Yes, one of the greatest (and at the time of his retirement, the best) free-throw shooters of all time threw like a girl!
+Yes, one of the greatest (and at the time of his retirement, the best) free-throw shooters of all time shot in a highly unconventional way.
 Or, as Red Auerbach pointed out in this Red on Roundball video (which, just to be clear, was shot way before my time!), the old way.
 Auerbach didn’t, but some would call it the wrong way.
 Shaquille O’Neal is reported to have said “I would shoot negative percentage before I shot like that.”